brooklynrail/brooklynrail-platform/content/events/2022/05/dress-rehearsal-for-a-dream-sequence-anna-campbell.md

 title: "Dress Rehearsal for a Dream Sequence: Anna Campbell"
 deck: Featuring Campbell and Ksenia M. Soboleva
 summary: Artist Anna Campbell joins Rail contributor Ksenia M. Soboleva for a conversation.
-We conclude by sharing poems commissioned for the exhibition by Oliver Baez Bendorf.
+We conclude with a poetry reading by Samuel Breslin.
 people:
   - person: anna-campbell
   - person: ksenia-m-soboleva